star3am/hashiqube/README.md

-# HashiQube - A Hands on DevOps Development Lab Using All the HashiCorp Products
+# HashiQube - A DevOps Development Lab Using All the HashiCorp Products

 ![HashiQube](images/hashiqube-banner.png?raw=true "HashiQube ")